 The PDF editor requires ghostscript on the server.

-- Released - the student can access the grades and feedback.
+- Released: The student can access the grades and feedback.

-When marking allocation is enabled in the assignment settings, markers in addition to the teacher can be identified to grade assignment submissions.
 You can designate one marker for all student submissions, or designate several different markers across student submissions.

 - Select a set of students by checking the boxes.

-- Click Go.
+- Select Go.

 - Save changes.

-Notify the Allocated Markers
+Notify the allocated markers

 The user specified as the allocated marker for the activity sees the student's submission in these locations:

-Only assignments that are submitted and allocated to the marker are listed.
+- View/Grade All Submissions in the assignment: Only assignments that are submitted and allocated to the marker are listed.

-Allocated markers see only their own submissions for all gradable activities except for the activity that they were assigned to mark.
+- Joule Grader: Allocated markers see only their own submissions for all gradable activities except for the activity that they were assigned to mark.
 For that activity, the drop-down menu shows the current user's name as well as the name of the user to mark.
 After a marker assigns a grade, the marker can change the workflow status.

 The student receives only one grade.
 Both the instructor and allocated marker can update the grade and change the Marking workflow state as many times as necessary.
 The workflow state is visible in the grading grid.